- The BSoD error caused by a dxgmms2.sys file can occur due to faulty drivers, usually the one for your graphics card.

 - After removing the update, restart your PC.

-We also have to mention that you need to check all power cables in order to be sure that everything is properly powered and connected.
-According to users, few of them fixed the problem by using a different 6-pin PCI Express power connectors.
 Lastly, the issue can be related to your power supply, so you might want to try replacing it.
-This can be a troublesome error, so if your PC is still under warranty, we suggest that you take it to the official repair center and ask them to check the hardware for you.
+If your PC is still under warranty, we suggest that you take it to the official repair center.

-Blue Screen of Death errors can be quite serious, and if you’re having Windows 10 dxgmms.sys error on your PC, be sure to try some of our solutions.
+Blue Screen of Death errors can be quite serious, and if you’re having Windows 10 dxgmms2.sys error on your PC, be sure to try some of our solutions.